Life Insurance

 Do you need a medical exam for life insurance?

-The short answer is no. You may be asked to undertake a medical exam or testing if you have certain medical conditions or you apply for a high sum insured.
+The short answer is no. However, you may be asked to undertake a medical exam or testing if:

 NobleOak offers fully underwritten life insurance, which means that you’ll need to provide detailed health information – and possibly also undergo a medical exam – when you apply for a policy.
 The advantage is that you’ll have more certainty if you ever need to make a claim.

-Fully underwritten coverage may also cost less.
-Get more information about this in our article: What is Fully Underwritten Life Insurance?
+Find out more about fully underwritten insurance in our article: What is Fully Underwritten Life Insurance?

 Ultimately, the prospect of a medical exam shouldn’t dissuade you from getting Life Insurance.
 In fact, the exam may save you money or reveal underlying health issues, depending on your results.